 The cast-iron grates are porcelain-enameled for better heat transfer and service life.
 Some of them are also reversible, providing you a thin side and a wide side.
 Large cuts and steaks can cook well on the wide side while the thin side can be used for more delicate cuts and fish.

-The units come with the standard 10-year warranty.
+The units come with the standard 10-year limited warranty.

 - Sear burner allows for focused heat for quick searing